tari-project/tari/RFC/src/RFC-0240_AtomicSwap.md

 ## Goals

-The aim of this Request for Comment (RFC) is to describe how an Atomic swap will be created.
+This Request for Comment (RFC) aims to describe how an Atomic swap will be created.

 ## Related Requests for Comment